yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="release-notes"></a>Release Notes

+3.0
+- Added much better support for nested containers.
+It now works more closely to what you might expect:  Any parent dependencies are always inherited in sub-containers, even for optional injectables.
+Also removed BindScope and FallbackContainer since these were really just workarounds for this feature missing.
+Also added [InjectLocal] attribute for cases where you want to inject dependencies only from the local container.
+- Changed the way execution order is specified in the installers.
+Now the order for Initialize / Tick / Dispose are all given by one property similar to how unity does it, using ExecutionOrderInstaller
+- Added ability to pass arguments to Container.Install<>
+- Added support for using Facade pattern in combination with nested containers to allow easily created distinct 'islands' of dependencies.
+See documentation for details
+- Changed validation to be executed on DiContainer instead of through BindingValidator for ease of use
+- Added automatic support for WebGL by marking constructors as [Inject]

 2.8
 * Fixed to properly use explicit default parameter values in Constructor/PostInject methods.
 For eg: public Foo(int bar = 5) should consider bar to be optional and use 5 if not resolved.